Building Stateful Agents with Letta

 LettaMessage

-The assistant_message message type is a convenience wrapper around the tool_call_message when the tool call is the predefined send_message tool that makes it easier to parse agent messages.
-If you prefer to see the raw tool call even in the send_message case, you can set use_assistant_message to false in the request config (see the endpoint documentation).
+If you prefer to see the raw tool call format in legacy agents, you can set use_assistant_message to false in the request config (see the endpoint documentation).

 Common agent operations